Dadiya-Harsh/mcp-server-suite/README.md

 # my-mcp-servers

-**my-mcp-servers** is a customizable MCP (Modular Command Platform) server designed to serve as a foundation for a wide range of automation, integration, and AI-powered tasks.
-This project aims to provide a flexible, extensible platform for building and running custom tools and services.
+**my-mcp-servers** is a customizable MCP (Model Context Protocol) server designed as a foundation for all your future automation, integration, and AI-powered workflows.
+Built for extensibility, it enables you to create, connect, and manage custom tools and services in a modular way.

 ## Features

+- **Model Context Protocol** core for flexible context management
 - Modular architecture for adding new tools and services
-- Easy integration with APIs (e.g., Tavily web search)
+- Easy integration with APIs and external systems
 - Environment variable support via `.env` files
-- Designed for future expansion and customization
+- Designed for ongoing expansion and customization

 ## Getting Started